barbarer/py4e-int/_sources/strings/parsing.rst

     data = 'From stephen.marquard@uct.ac.za Sat Jan  5 09:14:16 2008'
     atpos = data.find('@')
     print(atpos)
-    sppos = data.find(' ',atpos)
+    spacepos = data.find(' ', atpos)
-    print(sppos)
+    print(spacepos)
-    host = data[atpos+1:sppos]
+    host = data[atpos + 1:spacepos]
     print(host)

 We use a version of the ``find`` method which allows us to specify a position in the string where we want ``find`` to start looking.
-When we slice, we extract the characters from "one beyond the at-sign through up to *but not including* the space character".
+When we slice, we extract the characters from one beyond the at-sign through *up to but not including* the space character.

 The documentation for the ``find`` method is available at